esphome/esphome-docs/components/lvgl.rst

 .. note::

-    The ``on_value`` is sent while the arc is being dragged or changed with keys.
+    The ``on_value`` trigger is sent while the arc is being dragged or changed with keys.
 The event is sent *continuously* while the arc is being dragged, this can affect performance and have negative effects on the actions to be performed.

 The ``arc`` can be also integrated as :doc:`/components/number/lvgl`.